 We started watching a movie on TV after dinner but my eyes would not stay open.
 Bedtime for me.
 Their new cat, Lulu slept with me while Zara slept with Katia & Guido.
 Around 5 am, Lulu and Zara decided to go wild in my room, first snooping around into all of my stuff, and then attacking each other under my bed.

-We spent a few hours on Sunday at Katia’s parents’ house.
+On Sunday, we spent a few hours at Katia’s parents’ house.